MariusMez/anonymizer/README.md

 The parameters for the blurring can be changed as well.
 For this the parameter `obfuscation-kernel` is used.
 It consists of three values: The size of the gaussian kernel used for blurring, it's standard deviation and the size of another kernel that is used to make the transition between blurred and non-blurred regions smoother.

+With the default blurring parameters ( --obfuscation-kernel 21,2,9), large size plates in the foreground are not sufficiently blurred.
+The size of the gaussian kernel must be increased significantly to get good results.
+I got good results with --obfuscation-kernel 47,1,9

 Example usage:

 ```bash